keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/taskdefinition.md

 [app.yaml](https://github.com/keptn/lifecycle-toolkit/blob/main/examples/sample-app/version-3/app.yaml).

-This is a a trivial example that just runs `busybox`, then spawns a shell and runs the `sleep 30` command.
+This is a trivial example that just runs `busybox`, then spawns a shell and runs the `sleep 30` command.

 ## Examples for a python-runtime runner